kachick/dotfiles/config/rclone.md

 rclone mount google-drive-Foo-Vault: "$mount_to" --vfs-cache-mode writes --log-level INFO
 ```

+I don't use systemd in these operations to avoid the saving secrets in this repository.\
+So use helper scripts.

+- rclone-fzf
+- rclone-list-mounted

 ## GUI on Linux

 Don't use <https://github.com/germanztz/gnome-shell-extension-rclone-manager> with the encrypted rclone config.
 (Looks like supporting, but I don't favor the [giving echo PASS](https://github.com/germanztz/gnome-shell-extension-rclone-manager/blob/72f1a2ac4a1205069bc2bda5d1e5906e83a2b4ab/fileMonitorHelper.js#L125) style as [written by rclone author](https://github.com/rclone/rclone/issues/7875#issuecomment-2155656214).
 And [cannot be intgerated with env style](https://github.com/germanztz/gnome-shell-extension-rclone-manager/blob/72f1a2ac4a1205069bc2bda5d1e5906e83a2b4ab/fileMonitorHelper.js#L594) of `RCLONE_PASSWORD_COMMAND` and `RCLONE_CONFIG_PASS`)